Follow with our American Association of Individual Investors review to get the scoop on this top-tier newsletter service.

-- The recent financial difficulties of the company raises concerns
+- The recent financial difficulties of the company raise concerns

 Is AAII Right for Me?

-If you are interested in learning more about investing, want to start investing but don’t know where to begin, or are a seasoned investor looking for more information then AAII may be right for you.
+If you’re interested in learning more about investing, want to start investing but don’t know where to begin, or are a seasoned investor looking for more information, then AAII may be right for you.

 The stock screeners, monthly journal, and investment ideas could help an investor make more financially sound decisions when investing in the stock market.

-AAII overall seeks to teach members how to manage their assets through programs that have a good track record for success.
+AAII teaches members how to manage assets through programs that have a good track record for success.

 AAII Reviews by Members